-Delaware offers an array of programs designed to develop and foster entrepreneurs and small businesses, principally through the Delaware Economic Development Office (DEDO).
-These range from tax credits, recruitment assistance, and training programs to facilitate bond financing, loans, and venture capital investment.
+The Delaware Division of Small Business.
+Through the Delaware Division of Small Business (DSB), Delaware offers an array of programs designed to develop and foster entrepreneurs and small businesses.
+Programs include tax incentives, recruitment assistance, and training programs to facilitate bond financing, loans, and venture capital investment.
 Delaware considers innovative new programs on a continual basis.
-All programs are periodically reviewed to ensure that they meet changing business needs and may be revised, updated, or eliminated.
+All programs are periodically reviewed to ensure that they meet changing business needs and are revised, updated or eliminated as necessary.
+Prior to July 2017, the Delaware Division of Small Business was known as the Delaware Economic Development Office.